tambapps/marcel/documentation/src/language-specification/syntax/identifiers.md

 # Identifiers

-An identifier is a name that you can use to define a class, field, or variable/
+An identifier is a name that you can use to define a class, field, a function or variable.

 An identifier must follows all the below rules